sbom-observer/observer-cli/README.md

 - Compilers, assemblers, linkers, etc
 - Code generators, transformers, etc

-There have been a number of supply chain vulnerabilities in compilers and standards libraries in recent years.
+There have been a number of supply chain vulnerabilities in compilers and standard libraries in recent years.
 We think it is important to include these in the SBOM to help with identifying and mitigating supply chain risks.

-Dependencies that are not loaded at runtime have the `scope: excluded` field set in the CycloneDX BOM, making it easy to identify and filter them out.
+Dependencies that are not loaded at runtime have the `scope: excluded` field set in the CycloneDX BOM, making it easy to identify and filter them out (if needed).

 ## Kubernetes BOM generation